joshfrench/om-wiki-fork/Tutorial.md

 consider what's going on.

 We've added a new piece of state to `contacts-view`.
-Regardless of what the user may type we now setting the value of the input field to the value of the `:text` state property.
+Regardless of what the user may type we are now setting the value of the input field to the value of the `:text` state property.
 We need to keep this in sync with the user input.
-Let's change `contacts-view` again adding an event listener to watch when the input field changes:
+Let's change `contacts-view` again by adding an event listener to watch when the input field changes:

 ```clj